-Two-Phase treatment is used by many dentists to ensure that children grow up with a healthy set of teeth.
-This treatment can help eliminate problems that the child may have in the future, reducing the need for dental procedures when permanent teeth grow in.
-It involves moving the child’s teeth using an appliance before permanent teeth have grown in.
-This can help ensure that there is enough room in the mouth for permanent teeth and can help with several other issues.
+Many dentists use two-Phase treatment to ensure that children grow up with a healthy set of teeth.
+This treatment can help eliminate problems the child may have, reducing the need for dental procedures when permanent teeth grow.
+It involves moving the child’s teeth using an appliance before permanent teeth have grown.
+This can help ensure enough room in the mouth for permanent teeth and can help with several other issues.

 What Can Two-Phase Treatment Help With?